 In his last season at URI, Hurley’s team posted a 26-8 record, which included a 16-game winning streak, the second-longest in school history.
 Rhode Island swept to the Atlantic 10 regular-season title with a 15-3 mark, and spent seven weeks ranked in the national polls, rising as high as No. 14 in the USA Today Coaches poll, earning a No. 7 seed in the NCAA Tournament.
 Hurley was named the Atlantic 10 Coach of the Year.

-Born (1/16/73) and raised in in Jersey City, Hurley was an outstanding high school player at St. Anthony’s, leading the team to a 31-1 record and a No. 2 national ranking as a senior.
+Hurley was an outstanding high school player at St. Anthony’s in Jersey City, NJ, leading the team to a 31-1 record and a No. 2 national ranking as a senior.
 At Seton Hall, he played under head coaches P.J.
 Carlesimo and George Blaney, amassing career totals of 1,070 points and 437 assists and helping the Pirates to three NCAA Tournament appearances and an NIT berth during his tenure.
 Following his graduation in 1996, Hurley went directly into coaching, joining his father at St. Anthony’s for one year before heading into the college ranks at Rutgers.